 SHARK TRAINING PROGRAM

-We are a developmental program – from top to bottom.
+At the base, we are a developmental program.
 We have no interest in creating the fastest 12-year-old swimmer.
-10 year olds are developmental swimmers; 13 year olds are developmental; high school seniors are developmental.
+We aim to develop young swimmers into the athlete they dream to be.
 It is in that belief that our training philosophies are born.
-Our program is based on the long-term benefit to the athletes.
+Our program is based on the process of developing young swimmers into successful mature athletes.
 Keep in mind that a fast 10-year-old does not equate to a happy and fast 18-year-old.
 The record books are full of fast little kids that didn’t stay in the sport to their teen-age years.

-We will not specialize in strokes or distances.
+We will not specialize in strokes or distances until swimmers are mature young adults.
 All swimmers going through the program are swimmers – not backstrokers, butterflyers, or sprinters.
 We will train swimmers to be able to compete in the 400 IM, 200 of stroke and the distance freestyles.
 Once an athlete conquers those events – everything else is more easily conquered.

 PRACTICE GROUPS

 The following is a brief overview of the group structure.
-The guidelines are general descriptions, as group makeup changes on a yearly basis.
+The guidelines are general descriptions, as group makeup changes.

 Like all swimming related decisions, the coaching staff makes group placement decisions.

 Placement decisions are made in the best interest of the individual swimmer and his/her long-term development.
-Please note that there are both minimum requirements that need to be met to guarantee a spot to continue on the team, and attendance that is recommended to track towards our higher groups.
+Please note that there are practice and meet requirements that are expected to be met before swimmers are recommended to enter our higher groups.

 When it comes to practice, striving for the minimum is just that – striving for the minimum.